 Gregory Fishwick is a leading junior in serious and heavy crime and represents those eligible for public funding and on a private basis.
-He has been described as an exemplar of the criminal bar and was once told by a client on acquittal that he had saved his life.
+He has been described as an exemplar of the criminal bar and was once told by a client on acquittal that he had, in his words, “saved my life”.
 Furthermore, he has been instructed by the CCRC to deal with cases and refer them to the Court of Appeal whether or not instructed by the lower court.

 Gregory Fishwick acted for this Defendant who along with another had been charged with kidnapping a young investment guru, who had brokered multi-million pound deals with a number of people.
 The investors had seen no returns for their monies and had lost all their capital.
 The Defendant had taken on a near half million debt to collect and used social media and a honey trap to corner the complainant.
 The Crown applied under the bad character provisions of the Criminal Justice Act to play the jury an episode of TV journalist Donal McIntyre’s criminal underworld programme that focused on this Defendant.
 This was resisted and rejected by the Judge.